Just like John Deere, Cub Cadet is one of the leading names in the lawn mower space and manufactures a long list of outdoor gardening tools.

 - The air filter is protected by a shroud, which you can remove by undoing the screws or the clips.

 - After removing the shroud, remove the air filter and inspect it.
-A Cub Cadet mower can be fitted with one of three types of air filters – a paper air filter, foam air filter, or a hybrid air filter.
+A Cub Cadet mower can be fitted with one of three types of air filters – a paper air filter, a foam air filter, or a hybrid air filter.

 - If you have a paper air filter, simply tap it on a flat surface to remove any loose dirt.
 Replace the air filter if the paper of the air filter blocks a significant amount of light.
 For a foam air filter, check for signs of crumbling or telltale brown or yellow staining, which indicates that it’s time to replace it.
 For a hybrid air filter, refer to your owner’s manual for replacement procedures.